 On June 2nd the Ironman 70.3 took place again in the beautiful Kraichgau.
 As in previous years, this time it was again a real heat battle.
-With temperatures around 30 degrees in the shade, without a single cloud in the sky, the athletes fought their way to the finish.
+At temperatures around 30 degrees in the shade, without a single cloud in the sky, the athletes fought their way to the finish.

 The day before

-Before you can start the competition, you must first take care of your starting documents.
+Before you can compete, you must first take care of your starting documents.
 At most events there is the possibility of picking them up one or two days in advance.
-First you should check whether the timing chip is in the starting bag, as it measures your racing time.
+First you should check whether the timing chip is in the starting bag, as it measures your own times in the race.
 You should also include your bib number, swimming cap, changing bag and, if necessary, a ribbon for the pasta party.

 Swimming in the Kraichgau is undoubtedly very pleasant.
 For a few years there has been a “rolling start”, which means that the starters are sorted according to swimming times, so that swimmers who swim at a similar speed are gradually let into the water in groups.
 Don’t worry, your time will only start when you have run over the time mat at the start.

-What is a bit common in Kraichgau is that the running route goes over three laps and you walk past the finish three times before you finally get to the finish channel yourself.
+What is a bit mean in Kraichgau is that the running route goes over three laps and you pass the finish three times before you finally get to the finish channel yourself.
 When the time comes, however, you are all the more pleased.
 Everyone can be proud here!

-You can look forward to the catering at the finish line while you are running.
-The organizer goes to great lengths every year so that nothing is left to be desired, from fruit, pretzels, sweet pastries to pizza, Maultaschen, Cola, alocohol-free beer and more.
+You can especially look forward to the catering at the finish line while running.
+The organizer goes to great lengths every year so that nothing is left to be desired, from fruit, pretzels, sweet pastries to pizza, Maultaschen, Cola, non-alcoholic beer and more.